-Lars Vogt enjoys a high profile as a chamber musician and in June 1998 he founded his own chamber festival in the village of Heimbach near Cologne.
-Known as “Spannungen”, the concerts take place in an art-nouveau hydro-electric power station.
+Lars enjoys a high profile as a chamber musician and in June 1998 he founded his own chamber festival in the village of Heimbach near Cologne.
+Known as Spannungen, the concerts take place in an art-nouveau hydro-electric power station.
 Its huge success has been marked by the release of several live recordings on the CAvi and EMI labels.
-In addition to the Tetzlaff siblings and Ian Bostridge, Lars Vogt has enjoyed regular partnerships with colleagues such as Thomas Quasthoff and collaborates occasionally with actor Klaus-Maria Brandauer and comedian Konrad Beikircher.
+In addition to Christian and Tanja Tetzlaff, Lars has enjoyed regular partnerships with colleagues such as Thomas Quasthoff, Ian Bostridge and Julian Pregardian and collaborates with actor Klaus-Maria Brandauer and comedian Konrad Beikircher.

-A prolific recording artist, Lars Vogt now works closely with the Ondine label, most recently on a disc of Schubert works released in October 2016.
-Prior to that, his Bach Goldberg Variations with the label had unprecedented success in download charts as well as receiving widespread acclaim.
+A prolific recording artist, Lars now works closely with the Ondine label, with recent solo releases including works by Schubert and the Bach Goldberg Variations which had unprecedented success in download charts as well as receiving widespread acclaim.
 Adding to his growing list of chamber recordings, recent releases on Ondine include Brahms, Mozart and Schumann sonatas with Christian Tetzlaff, and their GRAMMY nominated Brahms’ piano trios with Tanja Tetzlaff.
-In earlier years as an EMI recording artist, Lars Vogt made over ten discs with the label including the Hindemith Kammermusik No 2 with the Berlin Philharmonic/Claudio Abbado, plus the Schumann, Grieg and first two Beethoven Concertos with the City of Birmingham Symphony Orchestra/Sir Simon Rattle.
-Lars Vogt has also recorded for the labels CAvi (most recently a charming recording of Larcher, Schumann and Bartók works for children released in 2016) Ohems Classics (Mozart Concertos/Salzburg Mozarteum Orchestra) and Berlin Classics (solo Liszt and Schumann).
+In earlier years as an EMI recording artist, Lars made over ten discs with the label including the Hindemith Kammermusik No 2 with the Berliner Philharmoniker/Claudio Abbado, plus the Schumann, Grieg and first two Beethoven Concertos with the City of Birmingham Symphony Orchestra/Sir Simon Rattle.
+Lars has also recorded for the labels CAvi (most recently a charming recording of Larcher, Schumann and Bartók works for children), Oehms Classics (Mozart Concertos/ Mozarteumorchester Salzburg) and Berlin Classics (solo Liszt and Schumann).

 THIS BIOGRAPHY IS AVAILABLE BY COURTESY OF ASKONAS HOLT LONDON